 Individuals or organisations can be PCBUs.
 A PCBU will usually be a legal entity, but HSWA also makes it clear that it could be a body of persons.
 Examples of PCBUs are:

-- An entity created by legislation (for example a statutory body such as an university).
+- an entity created by legislation (for example a statutory body such as a university).

 2.3 People and organisations that are not PCBUs